 Environmental values and ecosystem functions including carbon sequestration and storage (Criterion 6.1); including the effectiveness of actions identified and implemented to prevent, mitigate and repair negative impacts to environmental values (Criterion 6.3) The company does not effectively measure carbon sequestration and storage for now.
 Where negative impacts are identified, these are prevented, mitigated or repaired as appropriate.
 Rare and threatened species, and the effectiveness of actions implemented to protect them and their habitats (Criterion 6.4) The rare, threatened and endangered species on plantation are identified and their habitats are protected.
-Biological diversity reviews shall inform progress on these.
-Representative sample areas and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.5) The conservation areas are progressing well towards restoration, though there is still need to manage illegal activities and remove undesirable plant species.
+Biological diversity reviews indicate some progress on effectiveness of actions.
+Representative sample areas and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.5) The conservation areas, collectively more than 30% of the area under management, are progressing well towards restoration, though there is still need to manage illegal activities and remove undesirable plant species.
 Naturally occurring native species and biological diversity and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.6) Biological diversity reviews shall inform on these to a greater detail.
-Except for species that are collected illegally and we protect against this via the community associations and working with regulatory agencies such as the police, the actions seem to be producing positive results.
+Except for species that are collected illegally, and we protect against this via the community associations and working with regulatory agencies such as the police.
+These actions seem to be producing positive results, though constant vigilance is important.
 Water courses, water bodies, water quantity and water quality and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.7) Water monitoring as required by the government is carried out.

-Landscape values and the effectiveness of actions implemented to maintain and/or restore them (Criterion 6.8)

-Unfortunately, it is not easy to link our plantations to other conserved areas in the landscape as we are typically surrounded by environmentally degraded areas through anthropogenic pressures.
-However, we have an outgrower programme that seeks to assist community members to reforest their areas, though this is with commercial exotic species that are better able to give the communities a quicker financial return.
+Some additional activities are under consideration, in line with the scale, intensity and risk of the operations.
+Landscape values and the effectiveness of actions implemented to maintain and/or restore them (Criterion 6.8) Unfortunately, it is not easy to link our plantations to other conserved areas in the landscape as we are typically surrounded by environmentally degraded areas through anthropogenic pressures.
+However, we have an outgrower programme that seeks to assist community members to reforest their areas, though this is with commercial exotic species that are better able to give the communities a quicker financial return with some level of environmental protection.
 Conversion of natural forest to plantations or conversion to non-forest (Criterion 6.9); There has been no conversion carried out in the period under review.

-The status of plantations established after 1994 (Criterion 6.10) This forest management unit was established after 1994 and was assessed for conversion at the initial FSC[TM] certification in 2009.
+The status of plantations established after 1994 (Criterion 6.10) This forest management unit was established after 1994 and was assessed for conversion at the initial FSCTM certification in 2009.
 There was no evidence of conversion found.
-High Conservation Values 1 to 4 identified in Criterion 9.1 and the effectiveness of actions implemented to maintain and/or enhance them Four forests at Namwasa have been declared HCV; Netullide Conservation Area
+High Conservation Values 1 to 4 identified in Criterion 9.1 and the effectiveness of actions implemented to maintain and/or enhance them There are no high conservation values on the forest management units that fall in these categories.
+END OF SUMMARY